mhallin79/lillen/guides/keys.md

 ![mian-key](images/keyring.jpg)

 ### 1 - Large Black Key (#C265)
-Backup key, used to start the engine and also the diesel fuel lock.
+Backup key, used to start the engine, unlock the driver door and also the diesel fuel lock.

 ### 2 - Medium Black Key
 Is used for the